Table of Contents[Hide][Show]

 No, we don’t mean camping in the backyard (although that definitely qualifies as a socially distant vacation), we’re talking about exploring your own area.
 That botanic garden you always meant to visit?
 The weird roadside attraction you’ve always driven past?
 Now’s the time to finally check out the fun things to do near you.

-There are small ships that cater to small groups — think grandma, grandpa, sisters, brothers and their kids.
+There are small ships that cater to small groups — think grandma and grandpa, sisters, brothers and their kids.
 Or rent a beach house where you can all spend time together.
 (Check out our beach vacation packing list before you go so you don’t forget anything!)

 Learn Something New